Updated April 27, 2021.

 There are three common types of masks for the prevention of COVID-19: cloth masks, medical procedure masks, and N95 respirator masks.
 Many companies and individuals have fashioned cloth masks out of fabric The effectiveness of these masks varies with their material and fit.
 Medical procedure masks, also known as surgical, or “loop” masks, are looser fitting, held on to the user’s face by loops that go over each ear, and are disposable.
 These are the types of masks you see portrayed on medical shows like Grey’s Anatomy or ER.
 They are typically used for medical procedures to protect others from any germs the wearer may spread.
 N95 respirator masks are designed to form a seal around the user’s nose and mouth and use a special synthetic fabric to filter out at least 95% of the very small particles in the air, including the coronavirus.
 These masks are a vital component of the personal protective equipment (PPE) healthcare workers need to care for sick patients, along with eye protection, gowns and gloves.

 Should I be wearing a mask?

-The CDC recommends everyone two years of age and older wear a face mask in public settings and when around anyone outside your household, including inside your home.
-Masks are required on public transportation traveling into, within, or out of the U.S., as well as in all U.S. public transit centers such as airports and train stations.
+Regardless of your vaccination status though, masks are required on public transportation traveling into, within, or out of the U.S., as well as in all U.S. public transit centers such as airports and train stations.
 This is to slow the spread of the virus and prevent those who have the virus and don’t know it from transmitting it to others.
 Masks are also recommended inside your home if you live or care for someone who is experiencing symptoms of COVID-19 or has tested positive.